dstar4138/emp_draft/README.md

 The plug-ins are what do all the hard work.
 There are two types of plug-ins FeedPlugins and AlertPlugins.
 Feed plug-ins are the most common and easiest to make and use.
-They just run through the SMTG feed loop and can run commands sent to them via the daemon from the interfaces.
+They just run through the EMP feed loop and can run commands sent to them via the daemon from the interfaces.
 Most if not all of the below examples of plug-ins will use this type.

-However, the real power and difference of SMTG to feed readers, are the AlertPlugins.
+However, the real power and difference of EMP to feed readers, are the AlertPlugins.
 These are instantaneous triggers that can do whatever you need them to do.
 For example, say you make a simple bluetooth arduino trigger on your dorm door that sends a message back to your computer when someone enters your room.
-You can have an SMTG AlertPlugin be triggered and send a message to all of your interfaces letting them know of the event.
+You can have an EMP AlertPlugin be triggered and send a message to all of your interfaces letting them know of the event.
 Instant security system!

 Here are a couple more examples of plug-ins that are or will be made in the